Central Intelligence Agency: Abuses of CIA authority, 1970s

 This became the Family Jewels.
-It included information linking the CIA to the assassination of foreign leaders, the illegal surveillance of some 7,000 U.S. citizens involved in the antiwar movement (Operation CHAOS), the CIA had also experimented on U.S. and Canadian citizens without their knowledge, secretly giving them LSD (among other things) and observing the results.
+It included information linking the CIA to the assassination of foreign leaders, the illegal surveillance of some 7,000 U.S. citizens involved in the antiwar movement (Operation CHAOS), its experiments on U.S. and Canadian citizens without their knowledge, secretly giving them LSD (among other things) and observing the results.
 This prompted Congress to create the Church Committee in the Senate, and the Pike Committee in the House.
 President Gerald Ford created the Rockefeller Commission, and issued an executive order prohibiting the assassination of foreign leaders.
 DCI Colby leaked the papers to the press, later he stated that he believed that providing Congress with this information was the correct thing to do, and ultimately in the CIA's interests.

+In December 1974 the New York Times reported that the CIA had collected intelligence files on at least 10,000 Americans and engaged in dozens of other illegal activities beginning in the 1950s, including break-ins, wiretapping and mail inspections, in violation of its 1947 charter which prohibited it from taking action on American soil and against US citizens.

-Congressional Investigations
+Congressional investigations

 Acting Attorney General Laurence Silberman learned of the existence of the Family Jewels and issued a subpoena for them, prompting eight congressional investigations on the domestic spying activities of the CIA.
 Bill Colby's short tenure as DCI would end with the Halloween Massacre.
-His replacement was George H.W.
-Bush.
+His replacement was George H. W. Bush.
 At the time, the DOD had control of 80% of the intelligence budget.
 Communication and coordination between the CIA and the DOD would suffer greatly under Defense Secretary Donald Rumsfeld.
-The CIA's budget for hiring clandestine officers had been squeezed out by the paramilitary operations in south-east Asia, and the government's poor popularity further strained hiring.
+The CIA's budget for hiring clandestine officers had been squeezed out by the paramilitary operations in Southeast Asia, and the government's poor popularity further strained hiring.
 This left the agency bloated with middle management, and anemic in younger officers.
 With employee training taking five years, the agency's only hope would be on the trickle of new officers coming to fruition years in the future.
 The CIA would see another setback as communists would take Angola.
-William J. Casey, a member of Ford's Intelligence Advisory Board, obtained Bush's approval to allow a team from outside the CIA to produce Soviet military estimates as a "Team B." The "B" team was composed of hawks.
+William J. Casey, a member of Ford's Intelligence Advisory Board, obtained Bush's approval to allow a team from outside the CIA to produce Soviet military estimates as a "Team B".
+The "B" team was composed of hawks.
 Their estimates were the highest that could be justified, and they painted a picture of a growing Soviet military when the Soviet military was indeed shrinking.
 Many of their reports found their way to the press.
-As a result of the investigations, congressional oversight of the CIA eventually evolved into a select intelligence committee in the House, and Senate supervising covert actions authorized by the President.

 Chad

 Chad's neighbor Libya was a major source of weaponry to communist rebel forces.
-The CIA seized the opportunity to arm and finance Chad's Prime Minister, Hissène Habré, after he created a breakaway government in western Sudan, even giving him Stinger missiles.
+The CIA seized the opportunity to arm and finance Chad's prime minister, Hissène Habré, after he created a breakaway government in western Sudan.